leathrum/asciisvg-f/README.md

 * *Browser Support:*  Tested in Firefox, Chrome, and Opera (required a fix to ASCIIMathML code), probably also works in Safari.
 In order for a browser to support this, the browser must support SVG and in particular the `foreignObject` element and must allow JavaScript to manipulate the DOM for the `foreignObject` element.
-This is known to work in Gecko and Webkit browsers recent enough to support SVG.
+This is known to work in Gecko (Mozilla/Firefox), Webkit (Chrome, Safari), and Presto (Opera) browsers recent enough to support SVG.
 The situation is different, and more complicated, for Internet Explorer.
 IE9 supports SVG, but *not* the `foreignObject` element; IE with the Adobe SVGViewer plug-in should provide all necessary support, though.